OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 ```

 ![plot of chunk unnamed-chunk-24](figure/unnamed-chunk-24-1.png)
-Notice how different this *acf* plot is to the one for the
+Notice how different this *acf* plot is to the
 undifferenced data?
 The rapid fall-off in the acf means that our data
 no longer remembers so much of its history.